chef/chef-web-docs/content/attribute_arrays.md

          }
 ```

-Even though the `web.rb` file does not contain attributes and values for `minspareservers`, `maxspareservers`, `serverlimit`, `maxclients`, and `maxrequestsperchild`, the deep merge capabilities pulled them in.
+Even though the `web.rb` file doesn't contain attributes and values for `minspareservers`, `maxspareservers`, `serverlimit`, `maxclients`, and `maxrequestsperchild`, the deep merge capabilities pulled them in.

 ## Attribute Array Logic